 Several disorders can cause multiple mononeuropathy, and each disorder produces characteristic symptoms.

 Vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
 Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
 People may have... read more (inflammation of blood vessels, as occurs in polyarteritis nodosa)

 Infections (such as Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
-These... read more and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more )
+These... read more and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more )

-Direct invasion of the nerve by bacteria, as occurs in leprosy Leprosy Leprosy is a chronic infection caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
-It results in damage primarily to the peripheral nerves (the nerves outside... read more
+Direct invasion of the nerve by bacteria, as occurs in leprosy Leprosy Leprosy is a chronic infection usually caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
+It results in damage primarily to the peripheral nerves (the nerves... read more

 A disorder may affect the nerves all at once or affect them progressively, a few at a time.